 UL Lafayette established the Ernest J. Gaines Center in 2008, and a Board was appointed shortly thereafter.
-Construction of the center, located on the third floor of Edith Garland Dupré Library, began in August 2009.
-The center was completed in fall 2010 and held its grand opening on Sunday, Oct.
+Construction of the Center, located on the 3rd floor of Edith Garland Dupré Library, began in August 2009.
+The Center was completed in fall 2010 and held its grand opening on Sunday, Oct.
 31, 2010.
-In addition to the university’s contributions and support, activities of the center will also depend on philanthropic contributions.
-Fundraising initiatives to support the activities of the center and to establish a permanent endowment began in Fall 2009.
+In addition to the university’s contributions and support, activities of the Center will also depend on philanthropic contributions.
+Fundraising initiatives to support the activities of the Center and to establish a permanent endowment began in Fall 2009.